norbertbaliga/GoWiki/README.md

 Added features:

-- Index page at "/" path to show list of available pages.
+- Index page at `/` path to show list of available pages.
+- Serve static content under `/js` and `/css`.
 - Create a new page from the Index page.
 - Delete function.
 It is possible to delete pages from the index page and the view page.
 - Search function.
 Filter Wiki pages based on the searchterm provided.